 The best part is that you don’t even have to travel far.
-There are some amazing and exotic locations in your own state!
-So, pack your backpack and head on over to one of these astounding national parks that cater to the whims of hammock campers.
+There are some amazing locations in your own state!

 Trust us, once you see these parks, you’ll have your next hammocking adventure all planned out.

 Acadia National Park offers breath-taking views and hiking trails.
-You will find yourself on a new trail every day and finding each one more beautiful than the last.
+You will find yourself wanting to traverse a new trail every day and finding each one more beautiful than the last.

-Along with the amazing views and bracing hiking trails, you will stumble across some of the most beautiful bodies of water.
-You will be able to stop for lunch in style, taking a few snap shots of the wondrous waterfalls you are bound to discover.
+Along with the amazing views and bracing hiking trails, you will come across some of the most beautiful bodies of water.

 This park has everything that an avid nature enthusiast could ever want.
 You will find yourself coming back over and over again, never being fully convinced that you have discovered everything that the park has to offer.

 There are no words that can adequately describe the stunning natural beauty of Glacier National Park.

 Located in Montana, Glacier National Park has pristine forests, rugged mountains, beautiful lakes, and meadows.

 There are over 700 miles of hiking trails where you can experience true wilderness and solitude.

 Called the Crown of the Continent, there are ten hiking trails in Glacier.
 It may sound like a walk in the park, but if you decide to hike all ten, it would take you a bit over five-month.